CS222-UIUC/course-project-team91-translationGPT/README.md

 ## Introduction

-Project T is a state-of-the-art video translation tool that leverages OpenAI's GPT model to translate English videos to Chinese.
-This tool is a step ahead of existing software in its ability to create bilingual subtitle files in both SRT and ASS formats and embed translated subtitles directly into video files.
-The motivation behind this project is to simplify and automate the video translation process, thereby breaking language barriers and promoting global content accessibility.
+Project T is a fantastic video translation tool that leverages OpenAI's GPT model to translate English videos into Chinese.
+This tool is a step ahead of existing software's ability to create bilingual subtitle files in SRT and ASS formats, and embeds translated subtitles directly into video files.
+This project aims to simplify and automate the video translation process, thereby breaking language barriers and promoting global content accessibility.

 ## Technical Architecture